-This sub-section will provide an assessment of the main upside and downside risks to the fiscal scenario over the programme period, also related to the uncertainty about the recovery path from the Covid-19 crisis.
+This sub-section will provide an assessment of the main upside and downside risks to the fiscal scenario over the programme period.

 It will be accompanied by a sensitivity analysis of the impact of changes to main economic assumptions (in particular, GDP growth, interest rates and exchange rates) and/or the alternative macroeconomic scenario presented in section 3.3 on the fiscal position.